 C. Election or Removal of a Superior.
-Election of a new superior generally occurs as part of a special Chapter meeting held during convocation.
+Election of a new superior generally occurs as part of a special Chapter meeting held during convocations.
 Life and annually-professed members receive advance information regarding the slate of candidates and the process to follow for placing their votes.
 NOTE: Novices who have been approved for their first profession, but not yet received, may participate in the election.
 Section IV of the CSL Constitution identifies member voting rights and additional information about Chapter meetings and the election process that is maintained by the prior.
-Both the election and removal of a superior are serious decisions and specific procedures apply that include oversight of the processes by the bishop visitor, sufficient notice given to eligible voting members, and secured balloting provisions.
+Both the election and removal of a superior are serious decisions and specific procedures apply that include oversight of the processes by the bishop visitor, sufficient notice given to eligible voting members, and secured balloting provisions (see below and Appendix 3 of this Customary).

 1. Election of a Superior.
-The bishop visitor will notify the community when a new superior is to be elected because of expiration of the five-year term of office of the current superior, the superior's resignation or death, or because of forced removal of the superior from office.
+The bishop visitor will notify the community when a new superior is to be elected because of expiration of the five-year term of - office of the current superior, the superior's resignation or death, or because of forced removal of the superior from office.
 All eligible and willing life-professed members over 35 years of age will be placed on the ballot.

 The election takes place in the Oratory.
 All ballots are secret.
-Ballots are cast by eligible life-professed, annually professed, and novices approved for their first profession.
+Ballots are cast by eligible life-professed, annually-professed, and novices approved for their first profession.
 Absentee professed members may vote if they notify the bishop visitor before the meeting.

 Up to three ballots are offered.
-For the first ballot, a member needs 67% of the vote.
-Failing that ceiling, a second ballot is to be made that includes up to four members receiving the highest number of votes.
-A member who receives 67% of the vote is elected.
+For the first ballot, a member needs a two-thirds majority of the vote.
+Failing that ceiling, a second ballot is to be made that includes up to three members receiving the highest number of votes.
+A member who receives a two-thirds majority of the vote is elected.
 If no member reaches or exceeds that ceiling, a third ballot is presented, with the two members receiving the most votes on this final ballot.
-A member who receives 51% or more is elected as superior.
+A member who receives a simple majority of the vote (51% or more) is elected as superior.